 If you haven’t looked for work in a while, use the following resources for detailed information about the work search process.
 You'll find information on a host of work-search topics, including how to write a resumé and covering letter:

-- Use an information interview to talk to people and learn about occupations, educational programs and organizations that interest you.
+- Use an informational interview to talk to people and learn about occupations, educational programs, and organizations that interest you.

 - Show employers that you’re capable, confident and experienced.
 Use these resources to find out how: